-My father’s passion for books, my mother’s habit of exaggeration, and the general craziness of our household are probably all behind my compulsion to write.
+My father’s passion for books, my mother’s way with words and habit of exaggeration, and the general craziness of our household are probably all behind my compulsion to write.
 As a child, I loved everything school had to offer: writing, science, art.
 I studied English Literature at university and graduated in 1979.
 Although I had won writing competitions as a child (a bizarre children’s cruise around the Adriatic, a bus trip around Europe), it was only after university, and very gradually, that I began to write seriously, supporting myself by means of temporary jobs and then a training as carpenter and joiner.
 My first novel, Back in the First Person, was published in 1986, followed by another the year after.
-At this point I decided to enroll for the MA in Creative Writing at UEA, taught, then, by Rose Tremain and Malcolm Bradbury.
+At this point I decided to enrol for the MA in Creative Writing at UEA, taught, then, by Rose Tremain and Malcolm Bradbury.
 During the MA, and for some years after this, I found myself juggling writing and teaching.
 I taught fiction writing and literature courses for universities in the UK, Finland and Estonia.
 I held long-term writer’s residencies in many schools and a variety of other institutions and communities, including a fishing village and a category B men’s prison.
 Two more books were published.

 By the mid-nineties, I was pretty much exhausted.
 Times were hard in publishing.
 As in Music, a book I’m still fond of, didn’t make it into paperback despite great notices.
 Disillusioned, I tried to give up writing novels, dabbled with writing for TV, and then undertook a lengthy training as a counsellor and psychotherapist.
 I worked briefly in a therapeutic community for drug users.
 It was all very interesting but as time wore on I had to admit that yes, I was, in fact, writing another novel.
 By this time I was in my late thirties; I had met my husband to be and was pregnant.
 The first draft of my fifth novel, The Story of My Face (eventually to be long-listed for the Orange Prize in 2002) and my first child arrived at around the same time.
 Revision was as a result rather slow, but the book was being edited for publication by the time I had my second baby.